Cray-HPE/docs-csm/operations/Post_Install_Customizations.md

 1. Store the modified customizations.yaml in the site-init repository in the customer-managed location. **This step is critical.**  If not done, these changes will not persist in future installs or updates.

+<a name="postgres_resources"></a>
-#### Postgres Pods are OOMKilled or CPU Throttled
+### Postgres Pods are OOMKilled or CPU Throttled

 Update resources associated with spire-postgres in the spire namespace.
+This example is based on what was needed for a system with 4000 compute nodes.
+Trial and error may be needed to determine what is best for a given system at scale.

 A similar flow can be used to update the resources for cray-sls-postgres, cray-smd-postgres, or gitea-vcs-postgres.
 Refer to the note at the end of this section for more details.